sourcegraph/about/blogposts/strange-loop-2019-observability-superpowers-for-developers.md

 - Passive – chatops and slack bots, too; instrumentation creates a papertrail to help teammates resolve issues on their own; share your work without effort; level up your skills on your own time as you work issues
 - Many people new to being on call observe that experienced triagers make “leaps of intuition akin to magic” but really, it’s just sufficiently advanced technology

-#Broody Retrospective
+##Broody Retrospective

 In the past, Devs cared about code in dev envs while Ops cared about production.

 Observability REDUCES THE BATTLES WE FIGHT, allowing us to skip the entire CGI battle sequence.
 It reduces the tension in release and reduces when we get woken up in the middle of the night.
 We can ship more reliably.
 We can think through expected vs actual outcomes, be resilient, and do what we love, avoiding burnout along the way.

-*For Operators*: think how you can share the great responsibility and (great power!)
+**For Operators**: think how you can share the great responsibility and (great power!)

-*For Developers*: embrace observability; bring prod closer to dev; ground your code in the reality of production insight, not just intuition
+**For Developers**: embrace observability; bring prod closer to dev; ground your code in the reality of production insight, not just intuition

-#Questions & Answers
+##sQuestions & Answers

 **COMPLIANCE**: Production Write vs Read!
 Adding production to the dev process is reading of signals about how our code behaves, not writing or changing anything production.
 Other option is to rely on users to tell you when things go wrong.